avisi/techday_archives/starter/README.md

 brew upgrade micronaut
 ```

-### Windows:

-Download the latest binary from the [Micronaut][http://micronaut.io/download.html]  Website

-Extract the binary to appropriate location (For example: C:/micronaut)

-Create an environment variable MICRONAUT_HOME which points to the installation directory i.e. C:/micronaut

-Update the PATH environment variable, append %MICRONAUT_HOME%\bin.

 ### Caveat

 Please note that during code generation Micronaut will inspect your installed VMs and might set the version of your Java code to e.g. 11 in the pom.xml.